Loan Privileges and Policies

 Proper Conduct/Decorum in the Library

-- When entering the Circulation Section, students are requested to present their library I.D. and Borrowers Card.
-The “No Library I.D., NO entry” policy must be observed at all times.
+When entering the Circulation Section, students are requested to present their Borrowers Card.
+The “No borrower’s Card, NO Entry” policy must be observed at all times.

-- No bags, folders, notebooks, and personal books maybe brought into the Circulation Section & Periodical Section however, the library shall not be held responsible for any lost of personal belongings of the users.
+No bags, folders, notebooks, and personal books may be brought inside the Circulation Section & Periodical Section however, the library shall not be held responsible for any loss of personal belongings of the users.

-- Instructors who want to utilize the library for their classes must inform the librarian beforehand so as so to determine the availability of space in the library.
+Instructors who want to utilize the library for their classes must inform the librarians beforehand so as so to determine the availability of space in the library.

-- Eating, sleeping, smoking, vandalizing library properties and other forms of misbehavior inside the library are punishable according to KSU rules and regulations.
+Eating, sleeping, smoking, vandalizing library properties, and other forms of misbehavior inside the library are punishable according to KSU policies.